keystonejs/keystone/docs/discussions/database-schema.md

 });
 ```

-If we consider the above `one to one` relationship we know that each `Post` has a single `author`, and each `User` is the author of a single `Post`.
+If we consider the above `one-to-one` relationship we know that each `Post` has a single `author`, and each `User` is the author of a single `Post`.
-This is similar to the `one to many` case, however now because of the symmetry of the configuration it is possible to store the data on either the `Post` or `User` table.
+This is similar to the `one-to-many` case, however now because of the symmetry of the configuration it is possible to store the data on either the `Post` or `User` table.

 To break this symmetry we pick the list with the name that comes first alphabetically, so in this case `Post`.
-Just as in the `one to many` case, in PostgreSQL the data is stored as a [foreign key column](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-FK) called `author` on the `Posts` table,
+Just as in the `one-to-many` case, in PostgreSQL the data is stored as a [foreign key column](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-FK) called `author` on the `Posts` table.
 In MongoDB it is stored as a field called `author` on the `posts` collection with type `ObjectID`.